 \subsubsection{Qualitative Output Analysis}

-The two dominant corruption regimes produce qualitatively distinct outputs, illustrated in \cref{tab:output-examples}.
-In the collapse regime (bit~14), corrupted outputs degenerate into repetitive token sequences that bear no semantic relation to the prompt and are readily detectable by simple heuristics (e.g., repetition ratio or perplexity thresholds).
-In the silent divergence regime (bits~0--11 and~15), corrupted outputs are grammatically correct, topically relevant, and often differ from the baseline only in minor lexical or syntactic variations, making them qualitatively indistinguishable from legitimate responses; the security implications are discussed in \cref{sec:eval-interpretation}.
+The two dominant regimes produce qualitatively distinct outputs (\cref{tab:output-examples}).
+In the collapse regime (bit~14), outputs degenerate into repetitive token sequences bearing no semantic relation to the prompt, readily detectable by simple heuristics (e.g., repetition ratio or perplexity thresholds).
+In the silent divergence regime (bits~0--11 and~15), outputs are grammatically correct, topically relevant, and often differ from the baseline only in minor lexical or syntactic variations, making them indistinguishable from legitimate responses; security implications are discussed in \cref{sec:eval-interpretation}.